 “Spinal cord tumour patients live very long!”, said the Oncologist.

 Which means I am on a long haul with prolonged suffering!

 Yes, it has been 14 and a half years now!
 How much longer?

 Chronic Neuropathic Pain

-Pain management immediately after the biopsy surgery merely involved a daily intake of 8 Panadol tablets, prescribed by the neurosurgeon, which was absolutely useless!
-Later, an initially low dosage of Gabapentin, an anti-convulsion drug found to be useful for neuropathic pain, was prescribed by the rehabilitation specialist.
+Pain management immediately after the biopsy surgery merely involved a daily intake of 8 Panadol tablets, prescribed by the Neurosurgeon, which was absolutely useless!
+Later, an initially low dosage of Gabapentin, an anti-convulsion drug found to be useful for neuropathic pain, was prescribed by a rehabilitation specialist.
 It didn’t always help!
 Eventually, I have developed my own pain management approach and strategies.